Somatic Therapy: Five Somatic Exercises To Release Trauma And Improve Mental Health

 According to Merriam-Webster’s dictionary, somatic means “of, relating to, or affecting the body.”
 Somatic trauma work is inspired by the somatic trauma therapy modality, which aims to reduce the impacts of physical stress often caused by traumatic events.

 People who have experienced trauma may report a myriad of physical symptoms, even years or decades after the event occurred.
 Traumatic stress directly affects the nervous system, often causing it to be caught in the fight-flight-freeze response.
-Due to this impact, studies have found that people with a traumatic history are at , high blood pressure, and heart disease.
+Due to this impact, studies have found that people with a traumatic history are at risk of high blood pressure, and heart disease.

 In the book The Body Keeps the Score by Dr. Bessel van der Kolk, the author explains how traumatic memory is often expressed in the body’s stress response, often causing individuals to develop post-traumatic stress disorder (PTSD).
 Changes in the brain may also be observed, especially in the amygdala and hippocampus regions.
 People experiencing pain or uncomfortable symptoms after a traumatic event may not know how to manage these symptoms, especially if their lab results come back normal.